, ,

 More and more fake job ads are showing up on social media and job search sites.
-The goal is to get East Africans into a new kind of human trafficking that takes advantage of their needs and wants.
+The aim is to lure East Africans into human trafficking.
+This scheme takes advantage of their needs and wants.

 For a long time, many young people in Kenya and East Africa wanted to work in other countries.
 But human traffickers take advantage of their hopes and dreams by proposing jobs that aren’t real.

-People who see official-looking ads or flashy social media campaigns are led to believe that they can find promising careers in hotels, technology, or domestic service jobs abroad.
+People see official-looking ads or flashy social media campaigns.
+These lead them to believe that they can find promising careers in hotels.
+They are also led to believe they can work in technology or domestic service jobs abroad.
 Kenyan officials believe that scammers in Southeast Asian countries, including Cambodia and Vietnam, took money from 400 people.
-These con artists ask for money for travel and recruitment costs before taking people to places where they have to work or commit crimes.
+These con artists ask for money for travel.
+They demand recruitment costs.
+Then they take people to places where they have to work or commit crimes.

 These strategies go beyond just doing manual work.
-Reports say that human traffickers frequently go after college graduates who are seeking employment and offer them opportunities in translation or technology.
+Reports highlight a disturbing trend.
+Human traffickers often target college graduates seeking employment.
+They offer opportunities in translation or technology.
 But once they get there, they make their victims work for illicit companies or exploit them in various ways.

 What traffickers do

 Traffickers can change their plans on the fly these days.
-They use lies, social media, and confusion to trick people into going to them rather than to chains or physical force.
-Instagram, Facebook, and TikTok are examples of social media sites that include ads that promise quick visas, big pay, and help with travel.
+They use lies and social media to deceive people.
+Confusion also plays a role in tricking people to approach them.
+They use these tactics instead of chains or physical force.
+Instagram, Facebook, and TikTok are examples of social media sites.
+These sites include ads that promise quick visas, big pay, and help with travel.
 Experts think that this behavior is a sign that something is wrong.

 Traffickers often ask for money up front, saying it’s for processing, visa, or facilitation fees.
-When victims get to the advertised location, human traffickers take their passports, keep them from moving around, and make them work to pay off fake debts.
-Some hiring managers in Southeast Asia have used the ease of obtaining tourist visas to bring in workers who are unaware of their lack of necessary legal safeguards.
+When victims get to the advertised location, human traffickers seize their passports.
+They control their movement.
+They force them to work to pay off fake debts.
+Some hiring managers in Southeast Asia use tourist visas easily.
+They bring in workers who do not know about their lack of necessary legal safeguards.

-Police say that frauds that use the internet to hire young Kenyans for work in other countries are growing increasingly widespread in coastal towns like Mombasa.
+Police report that internet frauds hiring young Kenyans for overseas work are growing more common.
+These scams are especially widespread in coastal towns like Mombasa.
 This evidence shows how big and strong these networks have grown in the digital world.

 A cost to you.

 There will be more than just losing money.
-Extreme kinds of exploitation include hitting someone, not paying them, taking away their freedom, and forcing them to do cybercrime or pay back loans.
+Extreme kinds of exploitation involve hitting someone and not paying them.
+They also include taking away their freedom.
+Another form of exploitation is forcing them to do cybercrime or pay back loans.
 Fraud victims and their families often find themselves in a difficult emotional and financial situation.

 Answers from the government and non-profit groups